vtexdocs/help-center-content/docs/known-issues/en/substitute-words-with-less-than-3-characters-does-not-work.md

 ---
-title: Substitute words with less than 3 characters does not work
+title: 'Substitute words with less than 3 characters does not work'
 id: 5sAdcBkmVVnRoQD3WUBNJ0
 status: PUBLISHED
 createdAt: 2022-06-08T20:03:47.576Z